EpsilonSolutions/netscaler-command-reference/docs/sc/sc-parameter/sc-parameter.md

 ##unset sc parameter

-Use this command to remove sc parameter settings.Refer to the set sc parameter command for meanings of the arguments.
+Use this command to remove sc parameter settings.Refer to the set sc parameter command for meanings of the arguments.NOTE: This command is deprecated.

 ##Synopsys

-unset sc parameter [-sessionLife] [-vsr]

 ##show sc parameter

 Displays the values of the session life and vsr filename parameters.
+NOTE: This command is deprecated.SureConnect feature has been deprecated in favour of AppQoE

 ##Synopsys

-show sc parameter

 ##Outputs